Full-Thrust/Morena-Shipyards/home/fasarpg.md

 ![FASA Products](/images/FASA-RPG.webp "Selection of FASA Star Trek the Role Playing Game products" ){.gallery}

 ### FASA Role Playing System
+These are links to sites or specific articles related to the Star Trek RPG system.
+Explore the links as many of these sites hace more than one related page on the subject:

 - [UFC465537 Guardian of Forever: **FASA** Star Trek](https://ufc465537.neocities.org/) Star Trek: The Role Playing Game campaign archive, **FASA** game mechanics material and many Support Files.
 Includes XON Gaming - **FASA** Star Trek Starship Combat and RPG Support Hosted Pages and Files.{ .active }
 - [Xon Hosted Pages](https://ufc465537.neocities.org/resources-index.html#xonpgs) subsite within *UFC465537* the most comprehensive breakdown of the **FASA** Star Trek RPG system.
 Includes a listing of all **FASA** STAR TREK the Role Playing Game products, ads and magazine article citings. { .active }